 Why Choose Farris, Riley & Pitt, LLP?

 Mr. Farris and Mr. Riley have secured several multimillion-dollar verdicts and settlements.
-The medical malpractice lawyers of Farris, Riley & Pitt, LLP have over 100 years of combined legal experience.
+The Birmingham medical malpractice attorneys of Farris, Riley & Pitt, LLP have over 100 years of combined legal experience, emphasizing their expertise in handling various types of medical malpractice cases in Birmingham.

 Kirby Farris and Ken Riley are active members of the Alabama Bar Association, Birmingham Bar Association, and American Bar Association.
 They hold admissions to practice law in the United States District Court for the Southern District of Alabama, United States District Court for the Northern District of Alabama, and United States District Court for the Middle District of Alabama, in addition to the Alabama Supreme Court.